A computer assisted proof of the symmetries of least energy nodal solutions on squares: Proof: putting it all together

 First, to locate an interval $[\theta_{\text{min}}] \ni \tfrac{\pi}{4}$ where the entropy function \eqref{entropy.f} attains its minimum, an small interval $[\pi]/4$ containing $\pi/4$ is determined and $[g]\bigl([\pi]/4\bigr)$ is estimated with good precision by calling \code{entropy($[\pi]/4$, depth, tol)} with $\code{depth} = 13$ and $\code{tol} = 10^{-9}$.
 The result is

 Then \code{exclude} with $n = 100$ is run on $[g]$ and outputs the desired interval $[\theta_{\text{min}}]$:

 Finally, in order to verify that $\tfrac{\pi}{4}$ is the unique critical point in $[\theta_{\text{min}}]$, we analyze the second derivative of \eqref{entropy.f} in $[\theta_{\text{min}}]$ by checking condition \eqref{cond.2d}.
-Note that, if this condition is fulfilled, our task is done, otherwise we have to refine the parameters to obtain a tighter interval $[\theta_{\text{min}}]$.
+Note that, if this condition is fulfilled, our task is done.
 We evaluate $[h]$ by using \code{integ} with a depth $d = 8$ and tolerance $\code{tol} = 10^{-3}$ and get:

 Computing the right hand side of~\eqref{cond.2d} yields:

 Clearly, these results show that condition~\eqref{cond.2d} is satisfied, thereby proving Theorem~\ref{main}.